 1. Third-party fees appearing on one lender’s LE and not another’s

-You should raise this with your loan officer.
+You should raise this with your Mortgage Expert.
 While the fee amount can vary, the types of third-party fees associated with a loan are fairly constant.
 One lender may be missing something.

 2. Differences in loan amount for a refinance